scoskey/m0037/notes.md

 Now if $\bar T$ were decidable then $U$ would be decidable and hence $\Delta_1$-definable.
 Thus the diagonal set $D=\set{x\mid (x,x)\notin U}$ would be $\Delta_1$-definable.
 This is a contradiction because $D$ does not appear as a cross-section of $U$. $\blacksquare$

-This completes the proof of the first incompleteness theorem.
+The last two results together complete the proof of the first incompleteness theorem.
 We can also rephrase the first incompleteness theorem as follows.

 **Corollary** If $T$ is any consistent, decidable extension of CST then $T$ is incomplete.